Minigrim0/AFG/README.md

 | `call`      | imm       |      /      | Calls the function at the given offset |
 | `ret`       |     /     |      /      | Returns from a function call using the address in the `RP` register. |

+> Notes:
+> `load` operation can only load data into a register.
+The address to load from must be in a register, an immediate value or an offset on the stack.
+> `store` operation can store data from register, an immediate value or an offset on the stack.
+The memory address can be a register, an immediate value or an offset on the stack.
+> All math operations are done in the registers or with a register and an immediate value.
+The result is stored in the first register.
+> Popping from the stack is done into a register.

 ### afg
+Details on the compiler are provided in the [COMPILER](./COMPILER.md) file.

 Details about the programming language `afg` and its compilation process to `asmfg` will be provided here.

-Details on the compiler are provided in the [COMPILER](./COMPILER.md) file.

 ## Bot Sensors
 Information about the different sensors available to bots and how they can be used to gather information about the game environment will be provided here.

-## Contributing
-Guidelines for contributing to the project will be provided here.

-## License
-Information about the project's license will be provided here.